Note: Due to the COVID-19 pandemic, lending criteria have changed. Please contact us for more details.

 Will CCR stop you from getting a home loan?

-Most major banks and lenders have signed up to the Comprehensive Credit Reporting (CCR) regime so having a bad repayment history can now spell the end of your application.
+Most of the major banks and lenders have signed up for the Comprehensive Credit Reporting (CCR) regime.

 Discover how to stay in the good books when it comes to your credit file so you can qualify for a home loan.

 What new information is recorded on my credit file?

 CCR or positive credit reporting can be beneficial to some borrowers because it gives you the opportunity to bounce back from a previously negative credit file.

 However, it also means that Australians who had previously fallen just outside of getting a poor credit score are now being flagged.

 The reason is that under the regime first introduced in March 2014, banks, lenders and credit unions are sharing more customer account information with credit agencies like Equifax (formerly Veda).

 - The date a credit account is opened and closed.